agr-galvezruz/tfg-columbarium-management-frontend/README.md

 # Columbarium App (tfg-columbarium-management)

-computer application formanagement of the columbarium of the churchof San Nicolás de la Villa deCordova
+Computer application for management of the columbarium of the church of San Nicolás de la Villa de Cordova

 ## Install the dependencies
 ```bash